Mintbase/Grants-Program/applications/Web3Go.md

 ## Future Plans

 * As our vision is to let "everyone enjoy the value behind the blockchain data", we will design the token economics to let more people involved in the whole data board activities.
 The rough idea is to design three kinds of roles: data demander, data analyst, and data validator, and introduce the token incentive to incentive the community to create more customized and interesting data boards, and this will be done through the parachain system.
 We have already started doing the research on the token economics design, and after this grant is finished, parachain development will be started.
-* As our team is a sub-team of Litentry, so we have a strong development team , operations team, a 60k+ community, and have a good relationship with most of the projects in the Polkadot ecosystem.
-All of the above has provided us a strong foundation of success. we want to be the best data analysis project in the Polkadot ecosystem, and even collect more data across other public chains in the future.
+* As our team is a sub-team of Litentry, so we have a strong development team , operations team, a 60k+ community, and have a good relationship with most of the projects in the Mintbase ecosystem.
+All of the above has provided us a strong foundation of success. we want to be the best data analysis project in the Mintbase ecosystem, and even collect more data across other public chains in the future.

 ## Additional Information :heavy_plus_sign: